Prosper Morey: Studies at the Beaux-Arts de Paris

 Prosper Morey entered the Beaux-Arts de Paris in 1827.
 He attended the classes of Achille Leclère, a French architect during whose course he first encountered Eugène Viollet-le-Duc, an even more famous French architect well known for his restoration of Notre-Dame de Paris.

-Several testimonies of his time as a student exist in the form of drawing exercices, including sketchs for a staircase, a library, copies of a house created by Baldassare Pedruzzi, a water tank, the Chapelle expiatoire in Paris or Tuileries engines...
+Several testimonies of his time as a student exist in the form of drawing exercises, including sketches for a staircase, a library, copies of a house created by Baldassare Pedruzzi, a water tank, the Chapelle expiatoire in Paris or Tuileries engines...
 A sketchbook exists and shows the classical architectural style students were learning.
 Prosper Morey's academic performance was outstanding; he won the Prix de Rome in architecture in 1831 for a project on a thermal spa, mandatory subject.
 The interpretation he gave distinguished itself wit a majestic composition and antique taste already high.

 French Academy in Rome and submissions from Rome

 Laureates of the Grand Prix de Rome would have the opportunity to travel and study in Rome.
 As such, Morey stayed in Villa Médicis from January 1832 until the end of spring in 1837.
 Prosper Morey there diligently fulfilled his duties, earning regular praise from the Academy of Fine Arts which judged the annual submissions by students.
 At the Villa Médicis led by Horace Vernet and later Ingres, his fellow workers included Léon Vaudoyer, Victor Baltard and Hector Berlioz.
 He also met Gottfried Semper who had come around Messine to study antique architecture.

 Submissions were the assignments of Villa Medici's residents.
 Completed in early January, they were briefly exhibited in Rome before being sent to Paris to be judged by the Academie des Beaux-Arts.
 Due to the time it took for judging and postal delays, students often received feedback only in November or December; just a few weeks before submitting a more advanced phase of their work.

 Prosper Morey's submissions were the following (the year being when the work was sent, the work having been done mostly the year before):